-Cost Burdened Renter Households by Income: Households with Young Children household income on housing costs and severely cost burdened if they pay more than 50 percent of household income on housing costs.
+The Cost Burdened Renter Households by Income: Households with Young Children analysis measures cost burden and severe cost burden for households with children under 6 years old.
+As described above, a household is considered cost burdened if they pay 30 percent or more of household income on housing costs and severely cost burdened if they pay more than 50 percent of household income on housing costs.
 Housing costs include both rent and utilities (e.g. electricity, fuel, gas and water).
+Like the Cost Burdened Older Adult Households analysis, the income group categories were aggregated into Low-Income (ELI, VLI, and LI income groups) and Moderate and Above (moderate and above moderate-income groups) for the same reasons.